Pakistan has ‘credible evidence’ of India links to killings of 2 Pakistanis

 Qazi identified the two men killed as Shahid Latif and Muhammad Riaz, who were shot dead in separate incidents last year.

-Riaz was shot dead during morning prayers in a mosque in Rawalakot in Pakistan-administered Kashmir in September, he said.
+Riaz was killed during morning prayers in a mosque in Rawalakot in Pakistan-administered Kashmir in September, he said.

 Latif was killed outside a mosque in the city of Sialkot in Punjab in October.

-Qazi said that the method of assassination was similar to attempts in Canada and the United States.
+Qazi said the method of the killings was similar to cases in Canada and the United States.

-Last year, Canada and the US separately accused Indian agents of being linked to assassination attempts in their countries.
+Last year, Canada and the US separately accused Indian agents of being linked to one assassination and one attempt in their countries.

-India’s ministry of foreign affairs rejected the allegations, which it described as “false and malicious” in a post on X.
+India’s Ministry of External Affairs rejected the allegations, which it described as “false and malicious” in a post on X.

 Our response to media queries regarding remarks made by Pakistan Foreign Ministry:https://t.co/25zIoMs1QI pic.twitter.com/1E2rt1tSTw